Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/temperature-analysis.md

 The issue with this insulation thickness however, is its effect on the temperature range within the vaccine chamber.
 In the LB analyis of this small smile design, the average temperature of the vaccine chamber 10 degrees C whilst in the UB analysis the average temperature in the vaccine chamber is 7.5 degrees C which is within the desired range, but only just.
 In order to reduce the average temperature of this vaccine chamber wither the insulation could be thicker, or the thermal resistance between the ice pack and vaccines reduced.
 This second option is explored further in the following section.

-## Effect of spacing between bottle and carousel - significant due to shrinkage when it melts
+# Effect of spacing between bottle and carousel

 Due to the shrinkage of the bottle as it melts, there cannot always be a snug fit between the ice pack and the carousel inner chamber.
 This results in an air gap when the ice pack is melted, as is shown in the image below, taken of the large smile inner chamber:
 <br><img src="Photos/gap.png" alt="Gap between ice pack and carousel walls in large smile" width="300"/>